Dean Jon T. Kilpinen

 Jon T. Kilpinen joined the Valpo faculty in 1992 as an instructor in geography.
 He served as chair of the Department of Geography and Meteorology from 2000 to 2006.
 He has been awarded several grants and has published articles on U.S. cultural and political geography.
 He also coauthored “The Mountain West,” which won the Pioneer America Society’s Fred Kniffen Award in 1997 as the best book published in the field of American material-culture studies.
 He became Dean of the College of Arts and Sciences in 2006.
 Dean Kilpinen earned a B.A. degree in Geography and History from Valpo and his Master’s Degree and Ph.D. in Geography from the University of Texas at Austin.

 Associate Dean Lissa Yogan

 Lissa Yogan earned her B.A. at Valparaiso University and studied International Economics and Cultural Affairs.
-She earned her Master’s of Arts Degree in Counseling Psychology at The Ohio State University.
+She earned her M.A. in Counseling Psychology at The Ohio State University.
 Her work with the African American and homeless communities in Washington, DC sparked her interest in sociology.
 She earned her Ph.D. in Sociology from the University of Notre Dame.
 She loves sociology because she loves life and the many interesting, confusing, and fascinating events that transpire in society.
 Dean Yogan enjoys exploring the social world with students and especially enjoys their enthusiasm and new views of social life via the internet.
-She became Associate Dean of the College of Arts and Sciences on Jan.
-1, 2018.
+She became Associate Dean of the College of Arts and Sciences on January 1, 2018.

 Assistant Dean Nancy Scannell